-How often you really should clean light switch plates — and the best way to do it
+How often you should clean light switch plates — and the best way to do it

 “Switch plates should be wiped weekly — or daily if there’s an illness in the house,” advises Reichert.

-“To tackle the job most effectively, use a clean microfiber cloth,” advises Reichert.
+“To tackle the job most effectively, use a clean microfiber cloth,” Reichert told TODAY Home.
 “Microfiber actually removes germs without the harmful side effects of chemicals.
 I like to use the larger-looped microfiber for tough cleaning.
-If there’s no visible “gunk” on the light switches, the microfiber cloth can be used dry, without any water, to remove bacteria.
+If there’s no visible 'gunk' on the light switches, the microfiber cloth can be used dry, without any water, to remove bacteria.
 Just make sure the cloth is folded in eighths so you get the most use out of it.
 (Fold the cloth in half, then half again, then half again.
 This gives you eight surfaces on each side of the cloth.
 Use a fresh surface after wiping every knob or switch.)”

-If there’s an obvious coating of debris like jelly, oil or mud, wipe the light switch first with a paper towel or a Skoy cloth, followed by a dampened microfiber cloth that’s been wrung out well.
+If there’s an obvious coating of debris, like jelly, oil or mud, wipe the light switch first with a paper towel or a Skoy cloth, followed by a dampened microfiber cloth that’s been wrung out well.

 “Don’t rinse the cloth between cleanings or you’ll contaminate the entire cloth.”
-Reichert adds.
+Reichert said.
 "Just fold to a clean section."

-Finish by using a cotton swap to clean dirt out of crevices, then buff the entire switch plate with a dry cloth to make it shine.
+Finish by using a cotton swab to clean dirt out of crevices, then buff the entire switch plate with a dry cloth to make it shine.

 No microfiber cloth handy?